Last Updated 9th October 2024

 The CEO has, through powers delegated by the Board, the responsibility for leadership of the management team in the execution of the Group’s corporate strategies and for the day-to-day management of the business.
 The CEO is also the principle contact for liaison with shareholders and all other stakeholders.

 Ultimate authority for all aspects of the Company’s activities rests with the Board, the respective responsibilities of the Chairman, CEO arising as a consequence of delegation by the Board.
 The Board has adopted appropriate delegations of authority which set out matters which are reserved for Board decision-making.
-As an independent Non-executive Chairman I am responsible for the effectiveness of the Board, while management of the Company’s business and primary contact with shareholders has been delegated by the Board to the CEO.
+The independent Non-executive Chairman I am responsible for the effectiveness of the Board, while management of the Company’s business and primary contact with shareholders has been delegated by the Board to the CEO.

 Audit Committee

 The Audit Committee comprises of Jay Viera and Kyle Appleby (chair).
 This Committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported.
 It receives reports from the Executive management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Company.
 The Audit Committee shall meet not less than twice in each financial year and it has unrestricted access to the Company’s auditors.
-In the financial year ended 31 March 2020 the Audit Committee met twice in compliance with the Committee’s terms of reference.

 Remuneration and Nomination Committee

-The Remuneration and Nomination Committee comprises Kyle Appleby and Jay Vieira (chair).
+The Remuneration and Nomination Committee comprises Kyle Appleby and Avi Robinson (chair).
 The Remuneration and Nomination Committee (previously two separate committees) meets as and when necessary.
 It keeps under review the skill requirements of the Board and the knowledge, experience, length of service and performance of the Directors.
 It also reviews their external interests with a view to identifying any actual, perceived or potential conflicts of interests, including the time available to commit to their duties to the Group.
 It sets and reviews the scale and structure of the Executive Directors’ remuneration packages, including share options and the terms of the service contracts.
 The remuneration and the terms and conditions of the Non-Executive Directors are determined by the CEO with due regard to the interests of the shareholders and the performance of the Group.
 The Committee also makes recommendations to the Board concerning the allocation of share options to employees.

 The Committee also monitors the independence of each Non-Executive Director and makes recommendations concerning such to the Board.
 The results of these reviews are important when the Board considers succession planning and the re-election and reappointment of directors.
 Members of the Committee take no part in any discussions concerning their own circumstances.